-The snowmobile season has officially begun, and there couldn’t be a better moment to start planning your winter escapade in the Chaleur Region.
+The snowmobile season has officially begun, and there's no better time to start planning your winter escapade in the Chaleur Region.

-In this story, two experts share with us three of their favourite loop recommendations.
-We also went ahead and paired them with three top-notch accommodations renowned among sledders.
+In this story, two experts shared three of their favourite loop recommendations with us.
+We've also paired them with three top-notch accommodations renowned among sledders.

-Come try one of these loops or try them all; they’re yours to discover!
+Come try one (or all!) of these loops; they’re yours to discover!

 (1 day, including return trip; about 280 km)